sagiadinos/garlic-proxy/README.md

 The player are connecting/registering with Basil-Proxy.
 Basil-Proxy connects via cronjob with the CMS, downloads the SMIL-Indexes for all registered player and selects which media must be downloaded.
-It can help to reduce bandwith.
+It helps to reduce bandwith significantly.

 ## Currently Implemented Features
 * registering of SMIL Player